jreisinger/docs/data/notes/varia/graylog.md

 Logs flow:

-1. Logs producer (VM, container, application)
+1. Logs producer (VMs, containers, applications, devices)
 2. (OPTIONAL message broker like Kafka - you can do some logs pre-processing here)
 3. Input
 4. Extractor